-Social tools such as content sharing, status updates, community sites and topic discussions are a great way to improve intranet collaboration and increase overall intranet success.
-As our Product Manager Neil Chong-Kit outlined in his latest blog, intranets who see most employee engagement are those which are designed “by everyone, for everyone”.
+Social tools such as content sharing, status updates, community sites, and topic discussions are a great way to improve intranet collaboration and increase overall intranet success.
+As our Product Manager Neil Chong-Kit outlined in his blog on better intranet management, intranets that see most employee engagement are designed “by everyone, for everyone”.

 Maintaining Your Intranet Health

 Your employees are a great resource for ideas and information.
-Just ask Gold Coast Hospital Emergency Department who recently received a commendation from the 2013 Intranet Innovation Awards for their unique training program implemented using their healthcare intranet.
-Rather than have IT create their training forms they opened them up to senior level doctors who added images, videos and case studies to their interactive intranet training test forms, increasing the overall success of their hospital training program.
+Just ask Gold Coast Hospital Emergency Department who received a recommendation from the Intranet Innovation Awards for their unique training program implemented using their healthcare intranet.
+Rather than have IT create the training forms they opened them up to senior-level doctors who added images, videos, and case studies to their interactive intranet training test forms, increasing the overall success of their hospital training program.

 A Healthcare Intranet by Intranet Connections

 Entering its fifteenth year as a leading intranet software provider, Intranet Connections operates at the center of 160 hospitals and health facilities, including 14 Mayo Clinic locations.
-If you are looking for a new healthcare intranet solution click here to request a quick 20-min product demo.
+If you are looking for a new healthcare intranet solution, request a quick 20-min product demo.

 Image Source: Learningall.com